JoeStrout/minibasic/README.md

 ## Try It Yourself!

 You can **run MiniBASIC on the web** at [itch.io](https://joestrout.itch.io/minibasic).
+You will also find download links there which include the latest preview build of Mini Micro, as well as the MiniBASIC code and sample programs.

-To run it locally requires at least a preview release of Mini Micro 1.2 (because it uses some of the latest features of the MiniScript language).
+If you want to do it all yourself, based on this GitHub repo, then you will need at least a preview release of Mini Micro 1.2 (because it uses some of the latest features of the MiniScript language).
 So:

 1. grab a preview build of Mini Micro 1.2 for [Mac](https://miniscript.org/MiniMicro/preview/minimicro-mac.zip), [Windows](https://miniscript.org/MiniMicro/preview/minimicro-win.zip), or [Linux](https://miniscript.org/MiniMicro/preview/minimicro-linux.tar.gz)
 2. unpack this, and run (you might need to right-click an "open" the first time, as the app is not yet code-signed)